ameliahernandez/ameliahernandez/README.md

 - 👋 Hi, I’m @ameliahernandez
-- 👀 I’m interested in
+- 👀 I’m interested in 🚀 coding with MakeCode and Micro:Bits to inspire kids and educators in Austria!
-             🚀coding with MakeCode and Micro:Bits to inspire kids and educators 💜 digital workplace, business process automation with the Power Platform and Microsoft365
+- I 💜 the digital workplace and business process automation with the Power Platform and Microsoft365
-- 🌱 I’m currently learning a lot about mindfulness and makecode arcade
+- 🌱 I’m currently learning a lot about mindfulness, crochet and makecode, makecode and more makecode!
-- 💞️ I’m looking to collaborate on MakeCode and Power Platform projects
+- 💞️ I’m looking to contribute to the MakeCode community!

 <!---
 ameliahernandez/ameliahernandez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.